Subset currents on surfaces: Subset currents on hyperbolic groups

 Let $G$ be an infinite hyperbolic group.
 We do not consider the case that $G$ is a finite group throughout this article.
 Fix a finite generating set of $G$ and denote by $\Cay (G)$ the Cayley graph of $G$ with respect to the generating set.
 When we want to emphasize a generating set $A$ of $G$, we will denote by $\Cay (G,A)$ the Cayley graph of $G$ with respect to $A$.
+Recall that the vertex set $V(\Cay (G,A))=G$, the edge set $E(\Cay (G,A))=G\times A$ and $(g,a)\in E(\Cay (G,A))$ is an edge connecting $g$ to $ga$.
+Then we have the natural action of $G$ on $X$ from the left.
 We consider a connected graph as a metric space by endowing the graph with the path metric such that every edge has length $1$.

 Since the boundary $\partial G$ of $G$ is compact metrizable, the space $\hat{\H}(\partial G)$ is compact metrizable by Theorem \ref{thm:hyperspace is compact metrizable}.
 Now, we consider an open subspace